Sports Betting: Top 5 Reasons Why You’re Losing & What to do About it

 Conversely, believing that a team or player will perform awfully because that’s what happened recently, the memory still fresh in your mind, is equally as risky.
 When you forget to take into account a team or player’s overall performance throughout the season, you’re overlooking crucial data that could result in you losing.

-5 Extra Tips on How To Improve Your Winning
+5 Extra Tips on How To Improve Your Bets

-Now that you know the top 5 things to avoid, here are five extra tips that could help you change your losing streak into a winning streak.
+Now that you know the top 5 things to avoid, here are five extra tips that could help you change your losing streak.

 - Bounce Back